-While East Asia has progressed in trade and investment openness, the next main challenge remains unsolved: the increasing number of NTMs.5 The RCEP agreement includes provisions such as the harmonisation of standards, technical regulations, conformity assessment procedures, and cooperation for regulatory coherence.
-Streamlining NTMs is daunting for all countries in the region.
+While East Asia has progressed in its trade and investment openness agenda, the next main challenge remains unsolved: increasing the number of NTMs6.
+In the RCEP agreement, its explanatory establishments include provisions such as the harmonisation of standards, technical regulations, and conformity assessment procedures and cooperation for regulatory coherence.
+Streamlining NTMs in East Asia will be a daunting task for all countries in the region.
+Unlike dealing with tariff